 Lottery prize fund

-The prize fund for the lottery is a government-established trust established to distribute prizes to lottery winners.
+The result hk prize fund for the lottery is a government-established trust established to distribute prizes to lottery winners.
 The lottery must deposit at least 50% of its revenue every year.
 During an election year, a portion of the prize fund must be used for public safety and disaster relief, for example.
 If a lottery winner does not claim his or her prize, the remaining funds are added to the National Lottery Distribution Fund.
 The rules for determining winners are outlined in state lottery law.

 Opponents of the lottery often draw their arguments from economics.
 Since lotteries contribute a small percentage of state revenues, they have limited impact on state programs.
 Opponents argue that lotteries are inefficient because they require people to part with their money, and that they target low-income individuals who can’t afford to gamble.
 Despite their different political views, lottery opponents have one thing in common: they all say that state-run lotteries are bad for the economy.
 In their opinion, lotteries disproportionately affect the poor.